Bread-John/brhythm/README.md

    2. Go to "Certificates & secrets" section, add a new "Client secret" with desired expiry length
    3. Copy the value of the created secret and paste to a text file
    4. Go to "API permissions" section, add following permissions:
-      - Microsoft Graph --> Delegated permissions --> OpenId permissions --> tick "email" and "profile" --> click "Add permissions" button
+      - Microsoft Graph --> Delegated permissions --> OpenId permissions --> email & profile
-      - Microsoft Graph --> Application permissions --> Files --> tick "Files.ReadWrite.All" --> click "Add permissions" button
+      - Microsoft Graph --> Application permissions --> Files --> Files.ReadWrite.All
-      - Microsoft Graph --> Application permissions --> User --> tick "User.Read.All" --> click "Add permissions" button
+      - Microsoft Graph --> Application permissions --> User --> User.Read.All
    5. Click "Grant admin consent for ..." and confirm
 6. A compatible front-end web user interface _(official front-end SPA will be released soon)_
 7. (Optional, for fetching album cover arts) A valid Last.FM API key, acquired from Last.FM developer portal